michaelmarty/UniDec/readme.md

 v.4.0.1

 Improved the peak panel by switching to white text when the background gets dark, adding commas to the masses (hopefully it will be easier to read), and **adding new right click features to label masses**.
+Also fixed text colors on MetaUniDec spectrum panel.

+Moved the Bin Every and Background Subtraction parameters from the main Data Processing tab to the Advanced Data Processing Parameters tab. **Added a Backround Subtraction check box** to turn on background subtraction with a curved background set to 100.

+Added peak centroids, FWHM, and error between charge states to the _peakparams.dat output.

 Added a check box to ignore zero values in UltraMeta and fixed the bar charts on UltraMeta to have the same colors as the main window.
 Also, I added the ability to right click on a file and open it in MetaUniDec.